 When her youngest child, Tim, entered first grade in 1971, Mom embarked on a rewarding new professional chapter, obtaining a fellowship to specialize in the diagnosis and care of individuals with intellectual and developmental disabilities.

-In 1972 Dr. Giannini asked Mom to direct MRI’s outpatient department at its new campus at Westchester County Medical Center in Valhalla, N.Y., known today as the Westchester Institute for Human Development.
+In 1972 Dr. Giannini asked Mom to direct MRI’s outpatient department at its new campus at Westchester County Medical Center in Valhalla, N.Y., now part of the Westchester Institute for Human Development.
 Mom agreed, provided that she could still see patients every day.

-For more than 20 years Mom led a first-rate team at MRI in partnership with Dr. Elinor Binnebosel, using Dr. Giannini’s ground-breaking, multi-disciplinary model to provide diagnostic and therapeutic services, as well as a full range of medical services, education and social work support to patients with special needs and their families.
+For more than 15 years Mom led a first-rate team at MRI in partnership with Dr. Elinor Binnebosel, using Dr. Giannini’s ground-breaking, multi-disciplinary model to provide diagnostic and therapeutic services, as well as a full range of medical services, education and social services to patients with special needs and their families.
 She also maintained a flexible work arrangement that allowed her to be home by 3 p.m. for her children.

 At age 50, Mom lost her beloved husband Joe after a six-month illness in 1974.
-She gracefully and lovingly completed the responsibilities of raising their four children as a single parent.
+She lovingly completed the responsibilities of raising their four children as a single parent.